sunildhiman90/Compose-Multiplatform-App-Template/README.md

 This is an Xcode project that builds into an iOS application.
 It depends on and uses the `shared` module as a CocoaPods dependency.

+### `webApp`

+This is a Kotlin module that builds into a web application using kotlin/js.
+It uses Gradle as the build system.
+The `webApp` module depends on and uses the `shared` module as a regular library.

 ## Run your application

 ### On desktop